How to copy and paste from multiple registers in vim and neovim?

 • Number 2-9 – Stores the content of the previous deletes in respective order

-3. The Alphabets Registers: Vim offers registers dentoed by lower case alphabets(a-z) specifically for our own use.
-This registers have a special optional property – we can to append to (instead of replace)the text in register when necessary.
+3. The Named Registers: Vim offers named registers denoted by lower case alphabets (a-z) specifically for our own use.
+The 26 named registers have a special optional property – we can to append to (instead of replace) the text in the register when necessary.

 Apart from these vim specific registers, you can use the system registers for recording text outside of vim.
 There are two system registers:

-• + : This the default system clipboard.
+• + : This is the default system clipboard.
 We use Ctrl+Shift+C for pasting the contents from the clipboard to the shell.

 How to copy and paste from multiple registers in VIM?

-Here are some of the commands in vim with examples of how to use them with multiple registers.
+Here are some of the commands in Vim, with examples of how to use them with multiple registers.

 1. Yank to multiple registers in VIM